department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 <insert_url_change_request_link>

-(Redirects are released Wednesday afternoons, so coordinate the following items below and canonical URL change around that timeframe.)
+(Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
+Coordinate the items below and canonical URL change after URL change ticket is merged, deployed, and verified in prod.)

 #### CMS engineer steps (the new facility)
 - [ ] 2.
-Execute the steps of the URL change request ticket from step 1.
+Execute the steps of the URL change request ticket from step 1 above.
 - [ ] 3.
 Change the Facility Locator API ID on the new facility to the Facility Locator API ID for the old one.
 - [ ] 4.
 Change the section on the new facility to the old one
 - [ ] 5.
 Change the VAMC system on the new facility to the old one